mik-tf/mycelium-matrix-chat/docs/ops/tfgrid-deployment.md

 - ✅ Your application is running when it completes!

 **Requirements:**
-- SSH key configured for passwordless access to the VM
 - Mycelium network connected on your local machine
 - Ubuntu 20.04+ on the TFGrid VM
+- SSH key (TFGrid provides this automatically)

 **Time Estimate:** 25-35 minutes total